 11

-Tsukimi’s passion for jellyfish stems from a cherished childhood memory with her mother.
-Her life takes an unexpected turn when she befriends Kuranosuke Koibuchi, a man who cross-dresses to escape the pressures of his powerful political family.
+Tsukimi's fascination with jellyfish originates from treasured childhood moments shared with her mother.
+Her routine life is upended when she forms an unusual friendship with Kuranosuke Koibuchi, a stylish young man who cross-dresses to rebel against the constraints of his influential political family.

-"Princess Jellyfish" earned acclaim as one of the best anime of 2010 by outlets like Polygon and Crunchyroll.
-Its manga counterpart also received the prestigious Kodansha Manga Award for Best Shoujo Manga that same year.
+"Princess Jellyfish" received wide praise and was named one of 2010’s best anime by outlets like Polygon and Crunchyroll.
+Its beloved manga also won the prestigious Kodansha Manga Award for Best Shoujo Manga in the same year.

 ComedyDramaRomance